Introductory Course for Clinicians in Health Centers09/23/2019 - 09/26/2019; Seattle, WA

-Managing Ambulatory Health Care II: Advanced Course for Clinicians in Community Health Centers (MAHC II)
+Managing Ambulatory Health Care 2 (MAHC2): Advanced Course for Clinical Leaders in Health Centers

 Training for New Clinical Directors provides the core knowledge and competencies that all health center Clinical Directors need to function as effective managers, leaders, and advocates for their health centers and communities.
 Clinical Directors, including Site Directors in their position for two years or less are encouraged to enroll.